mattherman/MbDotNet/README.md

 # MbDotNet
 A .NET client library for interacting with mountebank (www.mbtest.org).
+This project aims to reduce the amount of mountebank knowledge required in order to create usable stubs.

 ## NuGet Package ##
 The library will be available as a NuGet package at some point in the future.

 ## Usage Examples

-This section (along with the entire README) is a work in progress.
+This section contains usage examples for the most common use cases.

 ### Creating Imposters ###

 This example shows how to create an HTTP imposter on port 8080.
+Mountebank also supports HTTPS, TCP, and SMTP imposters.

 ```
 var client = new MountebankClient();